CyberGeni/hashnode/clcmb6q4c000008k1ctcn69eo.md

 * **expect disappointment, never be disappointed** (*yeah I stole it from spiderman, bite me*)

-    you're going to make plans. and they're going to fail. big time. but then that doesn't mean you're tossing them down and not trying again, that'll be you attempting to be a c-.
+    you're going to make plans. and they're going to fail. big time. but then that doesn't mean you're tossing them away and not trying again, that'll be you attempting to be a c-.
 I trust you're not... or are you?

 * **appreciate the little wins**